 - It’s time to start spraying.
-Take your spray primer and evenly apply it to the counter top.
+Take your spray primer and evenly apply it to the countertop.
 I had to do two coats for it to cover the area to my liking.
-I used white primer since I used a beige in my next step, however; if you are doing a darker counter top you can use a grey primer, or whatever other color you can find.
+I used a white primer since I used a beige in my next step, however; if you are doing a darker countertop you can use a grey primer, or whatever other colors you can find.
 Make sure all the windows (and even outside doors) are open.
 The fumes are terrible and I only had my bathroom window open, we camped out downstairs for hours until it was liveable upstairs.
-Let dry over night.
+Let dry overnight.

 - The next morning take your choice of Krylon Make It Stone spray paint and start spraying.
 Don’t spray in lines, that was my first mistake that I had to fix.
 Do short bursts to cover your to get the desired effect.
 Let first layer dry for an hour and repeat until can is empty.
 If you have a bigger area, I recommend more then one can.
 It doesn’t last long, and this is something I wish I did.
 DO NOT touch this paint while it dries, you will ruin the finish.
 I let this dry for eight hours, or until hard when knocked on.